 In addition to APT’s basic play and analytic offerings, they also offer several focused training experiences.
 “Beat the Pro” Challenges allow you to compare their skills with poker pros like David Williams, Ed Miller, Scott Clements, and many more.
 After trying the Challenge yourself, you can listen to audio commentary from the pro as they play the same hands and explain their thought process.

-APT’s new Combat Trainer is designed for intensive repeated play so that you evolve more sophisticated strategies in common difficult scenarios.
+APT also offers a Combat Trainer designed for intensive repeated play so that you evolve more sophisticated strategies in common difficult scenarios.
 While a specific tricky situation may not arise more than a couple of times over months of live play, with the Combat Trainer you can play a single scenario 100 times in less than 30 minutes!

 Finally, APT offers a wide variety of resources and opportunities for community engagement.
 There is an odds tool, an ICM chop tool, and a shove/fold calculator available for members’ use.
 There are also intense training games, which enable players to gain facility reading boards.
 APT offers platforms for you to interact through their daily live tournaments and through a forum where hand analysis and other poker related discussions take place.
 APT also hosts webinars by pros and poker coaches including Alex Fitzgerald, Jonathan Little, Kenna James, and APT founder Steve Blay.